eoncire/HA_bed_presence/README.md

 ## Software

 **ESPHome** - The first step was getting a value we can read in HA.
 The actual code for ESPHome is very basic and could be more in depth.
 I should probably use the built in functions to average the data but this works.
-I'm using the ADC platform of the sensor core in ESPHome and reporting the value back to HA every second (again, overkill).
-I'm assuming you know the ESPHome basics and not going into any more detial here.
+I'm using the ADC platform of the sensor core in ESPHome to read the sensor value, then using the built in ESPHome automations and API, I'm turning on an input_boolean in HA directly from the ESP32.
+My thoughts is that this approach takes another element out of the equation, the ESP is handling the logic to determine if the bed is occupied versus doing it in NodeRed.

+There is two lines of this in my ESPHome code, one for each side of the bed and I just called them Pressure1 and Pressure2.

 ````
 sensor:
   - platform: adc
     pin: GPIO35
     name: "Pressure 1"
-    update_interval: 1s
+    update_interval: 60s
     attenuation: 11db
+    on_value_range:
+     - above: 0.5
+       then:
+        - homeassistant.service:
+           service: input_boolean.turn_on
+           data:
+            entity_id: input_boolean.pressure1
+        - logger.log: Pressure1 On
+     - below: 0.49999
+       then:
-  - platform: adc
+        - homeassistant.service:
-    pin: GPIO34
-    name: "Pressure 2"
-    update_interval: 1s
-    attenuation: 11db
+           service: input_boolean.turn_off
+           data:
+            entity_id: input_boolean.pressure1
+        - logger.log: Pressure1 Off
 ````

 **HomeAssistant** - Theres not a whole lot special in HA here, other than showing a readout for testing.
 HA does control my lighitng which this sensor is part of, as well as a bedroom box fan on a smart switch.
 The actual automations are all in NodeRed.